Two Sentinels Girl Scout Camp

 Since 2010, we've been using reusable cloth lunchbags!

-Some breakfast dishes include scrambled eggs, French toast, bagels, sausage, juice, cold cereal, and pancakes.
-There is a hot drink available every morning.
+Breakfast might include scrambled eggs, French toast, bagels, sausage, bacon, coffee cake, oatmeal, juice, cold cereal, hot chocolate or pancakes.

-Some dinner dishes include turkey and stuffing, teriyaki chicken, meatloaf, tacos, cornbread, biscuits, milk, water, green beans, salad, corn, cake, brownies, and peach cobbler.
+Dinner dishes might include turkey and stuffing, teriyaki chicken, barbecued chicken, meatloaf, tacos, spaghetti, cornbread, biscuits, milk, water, green beans, salad, corn, cake, brownies, or peach cobbler.

-The goal of the cooks at Two Sentinels is to provide well-rounded meals.
+The goal of the cooks at Two Sentinels is to provide well-rounded, nutritious meals.
 While each camper is served her food family style (as opposed to buffet style), she may choose what she wants to eat out of the offered food.
-(There is a set menu every meal with a main dish, vegetable and/or fruit, side dish(es), drinks, and dessert.)
-If you have special diet needs, see below.
-Afternoon and evening snacks are available.
+There is a set menu every meal with a main dish, vegetable and/or fruit, side dish(es), drinks, and dessert.

 Mail

-Remember, it takes 3 BUSINESS DAYS for a letter to reach a camper.
-Packages take longer.
+Remember, it can take 3 BUSINESS DAYS for a letter to reach a camper.
 Please also see the FAQ on homesickness for some letter-writing hints to keep your camper happy!

 Camp Address: